 It might be usable for educational purposes or just for pure fun.

 A bit of theory: sunlight in the visible spectrum consists of a mixture of light of all colors, from violett to dark red.
 Water drops can work like a set of prisms and split the white light into its components, which then results in a rainbow.
 For more information on prisms and rainbows I would suggest to have a look at the corresponding Wikipedia sites.

 Color filters work by eliminating parts of the spectrum by a process called absorption.
 So what you see as yellow may just be white minus blue and violett, red being white minus green and so on.
 If the remaining spectrum is limited to a narrow range around a certain wavelength, the colors are very clean, as primary colors.

-I used a set of Rosco color filters that come with an absorption spectrum graph for each sample, allowing the good comparison of expected and detected spectra.
+I used a set of Rosco color filters that come with an absorption spectrum graph for each filter, allowing an easy comparison of expected and detected spectra.

 I then took photographs with my mobile phone of the settings and resulting spectra.
 The quality of the images is not as good as I hoped for, but I hope they are good enough to give you a first impression.

 Using this simple combination of a prism and color filters, the theoretical stuff becomes, well, obvious to the naked eye.
 You may find some ideas on how to actually measure colors and spectra within expensive devices in some of my previous instructables.
 Have a look here or here.